JoshData/python-email-validator/README.md

   login forms or other uses related to identifying users.
 * Gives friendly error messages when validation fails (appropriate to show to end users).
 * (optionally) Checks deliverability: Does the domain name resolve?
+And you can override the default DNS resolver.
 * Supports internationalized domain names and (optionally) internationalized local parts.
 * Normalizes email addresses (super important for internationalized